Menu

 • In 2003, after completing his studies, Amit started his professional career at the National Aeronautics and Space Administration (NASA) as a software engineer and served as an instructor for the space station robotics system responsible for training multiple space shuttle and station crews.

 • In December 2010, after completing training for the robotics flight control position, Kshatriya became a robotic engineer and served as the lead robotics officer for SpaceX’s Dragon demonstration mission.
-He was responsible for planning and executing the first International Space Station (ISS) robotic capture of a commercial vehicle.

 • Soon, Kshatriya became a core member of NASA’s top deep space programs team.

-• During this time, he was one of only about 100 individuals in history to serve as a flight director for the ISS since its establishment in 1965.
+• During this time, he was one of only about 100 individuals in history to serve as a flight director for the ISS since its establishment in 1988.

 • In 2017, he became deputy in charge and then deputy manager of the International Space Station (ISS) Vehicle Office, where he oversaw program planning and execution for Artemis and was responsible for sustaining engineering, logistics, and hardware program management.

-• In January 2021, he was moved to NASA Headquarters in Washington, where he was appointed as the acting deputy associate administrator for the Common Exploration Systems Development Division (CESDD).
-His role was to direct and provide leadership and integration for the Space Launch System, Orion, and Exploration Ground Systems Programs, as well as associated Artemis Campaign Development Division (ACDD) initiatives, which are linked to NASA’s Moon to Mars program.
+• At NASA Headquarters, his role was to direct and provide leadership and integration for the Space Launch System, Orion, and Exploration Ground Systems Programs, as well as associated Artemis Campaign Development Division (ACDD) initiatives, which are linked to NASA’s Moon to Mars program.

 • In late 2021, Amit was appointed an assistant deputy associate administrator for the Exploration Systems Development Mission Directorate (ESDMD), where he was an integral part of the team that returned a spacecraft designed to carry humans to the Moon during the Artemis I mission.